WE KNOW WHAT IT IS LIKE TO BE A TENANT!

 Terminating Your Tenancy

-When you wish to move home and terminate your Tenancy Agreement, you will need to inform Fleur Lettings (or your Landlord if not managed by Fleur Lettings) in writing, with a minimum notice period of one month before your Tenancy ends.
+When you wish to end your Tenancy, you will need to inform Fleur Lettings Ltd (or your Landlord if the property is not managed by Fleur Lettings Ltd) in writing, with a minimum notice period of two months, ending on the day before the rent due date.
+For example, your rent is due on 1st of June – you give notice on 15th May – your Tenancy will end on 31st July.

-Once you have given notice, or within 2 months of the end date of your Tenancy, Fleur Lettings is allowed to arrange accompanied viewings to prospective Tenants at the property.
+From the date of this notice, Fleur Lettings Ltd will arrange accompanied viewings to prospective Tenants at the property.
 We will give you at least 24 hours notice in writing and viewings will be at reasonable hours.
-Out of courtesy to your Landlord, would you be kind enough to make your property as clean and tidy as possible.
+Out of courtesy to your Landlord, would you be kind enough to make your property as clean and tidy as possible during this period.
+We suggest that you put away any personal items that you would not want other people to see.

 Returning Keys